A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Results and Discussion

 \subsection{Open-world Text-guided Results}

-In the last part of Table~\ref{tab:fsc_results}, we show the results concerning the considered open-world text-guided approaches, which represent a recent and promising advancement in class-agnostic counting, driven by the progress of large multi-modal models.
+In the last part of Tab.~\ref{tab:fsc_results}, we show the results concerning the considered open-world text-guided approaches, which represent a recent and promising advancement in class-agnostic counting, driven by the progress of large multi-modal models.
 However, similar to the reference-less case, this flexibility comes at the expense of lower performance compared to reference-based techniques.
 The first milestone, ZSC~\cite{DBLP:conf/cvpr/XuL0RS23}, obtained an MAE and an RMSE of 22.09 and 115.17 on the test subset.
-Among the subsequent methods that steadily improved performance, CounTX~\cite{AminiNaieni23}, emerges as a particularly competitive approach, in some way adapting its counterpart CounTR~\cite{DBLP:conf/bmvc/LiuZZX22} to this new setting.
-It achieves an impressive MAE of 15.73 and an RMSE of 106.88 on the test subset.
-However, the best results were contended for by the open-world text-guided variant of DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24} and GroundingREC~\cite{DBLP:conf/cvpr/DaiLC24}.
-On the one hand, the first one excels in the RMSE metric, i.e., is more robust to outliers.
-On the other hand, the latter prevails on the MAE (10.06 and 10.12 on the validation and test subset, respectively).
+Among the subsequent methods that steadily improved performance, CounTX~\cite{AminiNaieni23} emerges as a particularly competitive approach, in some way adapting its counterpart CounTR~\cite{DBLP:conf/bmvc/LiuZZX22} to this new setting.
+It achieves an impressive MAE of 15.73 and an RMSE of 106.88 on the test subset. \csname rev4round3\endcsname{However, the best results were contended by two open-world text-guided variants of reference-based methods---DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24} and CountDiff~\cite{DBLP:conf/eccv/HuiWRL24}---and GroundingREC~\cite{DBLP:conf/cvpr/DaiLC24}.
+The first two excel in RMSE, indicating greater robustness to outliers, while GroundingREC achieves the best MAE (10.06 and 10.12 on the validation and test subsets, respectively).}